AWegnerGitHub/awegnergithub.github.io-content/2019_07_09_travis_ci_tutorial.md

 the instructor didn't have a script at worse and only high level bullet points at best.
 They mumble their way through an explanation or series of interface options.
 They live code - with typos - their way through set up.
-They navigate to GitHub using Google Search, but accidentally click to quickly and get a previous search result (that could have been embarrassing).
+They navigate to GitHub using Google Search, but accidentally click too quickly and get a previous search result (that could have been embarrassing).

 Along with the live coded examples and an after thought of an explanation of